maxwellfoley/qihardware.org/guide/fullnode-helloworld.md

 You should know [Block hashing algorithm](https://en.bitcoin.it/wiki/Block_hashing_algorithm) in the beginning,

-There are 2 ways for the crypto currency mining, [solo or mining pool](https://en.bitcoin.it/wiki/Pool_vs._solo_mining)
+There are 2 ways to do crypto currency mining, [solo or mining pool](https://en.bitcoin.it/wiki/Pool_vs._solo_mining)

-Actually it seems nobody use solo mining today, although it is better to understand how miner works.
+Actually it seems nobody uses "solo mining" today, although it is more useful to understand how the miner works.

-People eager to use mining pool, it will get stable reward, but it makes a bit hard to understand how miner works.
+People eager to use a "mining pool," you will get more stable rewards, but it makes understanding how mining works more difficult.

-It's better to buy a ASIC miner or GPU miner today, it will waste a lot of time for you to build a useless miner.
+Today, it's better to buy a ASIC miner or GPU miner today, as it will waste a lot of time for you to build a useless miner that is not competitive today.

 If you still want to know more about miner, you can read the article [Bitcoin mining the hard way: the algorithms, protocols, and bytes](http://www.righto.com/2014/02/bitcoin-mining-hard-way-algorithms.html)

 ## Network routing

-Routing is not popular than the other component, you can also learn it from the following
+Routing is not as popular as the other components.
+You can also learn it from the following

 - [Blockstream Satellite](https://github.com/Blockstream/satellite)
 - [BTC Relay](https://github.com/consensys/btcrelay-fetchd)